 Click on a World Zone to learn more about the progress being made there.

-ITEN Networks focus on local church based education and positions itself to help bring integration between leadership training and church planting.
-The vision for church planting comes from hundreds of strong local churches ITEN partners with, and who have a compatible vision to plant churches.
-Through ITEN, church planters can be trained in their local setting.
+VITEN Networks focus on local church based education and positions itself to help bring integration between leadership training and church planting.
+The vision for church planting comes from hundreds of strong local churches VITEN partners with, and who have a compatible vision to plant churches.
+Through VITEN, church planters can be trained in their local setting.
 By working together we can see churches planted around the world.

 Meet our World Zone Leaders